rlegendi/pokr-heroku-webapp/README.rst

         git push heroku master

-That automatically kicks in all the required processes (updating the code, setting up Java, compiling and building the WAR with Maven, strating the webapp, etc.)
+That automatically kicks in all the required processes (updating the code, setting up Java, compiling and building the WAR with Maven, strating the webapp, etc.).

 Cards database
 --------------